bowenmhuang/automated-spectrometer-calibration/README.md

 ![peak_wavenumber_illustration](images/peak_wavenumber_illustration.png)

-The code automatically identifies peaks and applies the centroid method to measure how well-calibrated the spectroscope is.
+The code automatically identifies peaks based on an estimate of their position, and applies the centroid method to measure how well-calibrated the spectroscope is.